Blowing Rock TDA votes to adopt 2020-2021 budget

 Other members of the board recognized the importance of the project in regard to the future of the town, but voiced their concern regarding the amount of funding allocated in the case of a slow recovery from the COVID-19 pandemic and travel restrictions.

-“I agree that in the long-term we need to conduct the study for the future, but I am concerned about the funding,” said council representative Jim Steele.
+“I agree that in the long term we need to conduct the study for the future, but I am concerned about the funding,” said TDA board member Jim Steele.
 “I think (we should) have a look-see at the end of the year, maybe after the November and December numbers are in to see how we’re doing from a revenue and expense perspective.”

 Steele noted that since the project won’t begin until the summer of 2021, the board has “a little bit of latitude to be fiscally responsible but also look at the long-haul.”